LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

    11801705635790

 Integers can also be written using hexadecimal notation.
-Hexadecimal integers begin with a zero followed by upper or lower case "x" followed by one or more hexadecimal digits (0-9 and A-F).
-Either upper or lower case letters are permitted.
+Hexadecimal integers begin with a zero followed by an upper or lowercase "x" followed by one or more hexadecimal digits (0-9 and A-F).
+Either upper or lowercase letters are permitted.
 A hexadecimal integer literal is always interpreted as a positive integer. ::